 Interview: Faculty will conduct in-depth in-person interview with applicant consisting of review of personal, academic, interpersonal, and creative aptitudes.
-For international applicants, telephone interview or video chat may be substituted for in-person interview.
+For international applicants will be invited to submit a recorded audition and participate in a video interview.

 A social service work or volunteer history and cross cultural experience is highly valued.